California Firefighters Make Progress As Wildfires Push Devastation And Spread Smoke Across US West

-FOREST RANCH, Calif.
-(AP) — Firefighters made progress and were aided by improving weather Sunday in the battle against wildfires covering massive areas and leaving a trail of damage in the western United States, but further evacuations and resources have been necessary as thousands of personnel tackle the flames.
+(AP) — Firefighters made progress and were helped by improving weather over the weekend in the battle against wildfires covering massive areas in the western United States, but further evacuations have been necessary as thousands of personnel tackle the flames.

+The Park Fire, the largest wildfire in California this year, was one of more than 100 large active wildfires burning in the U.S. on Monday.
+Evacuation orders were in effect on 25 wildfires, according to the National Interagency Fire Center.
+More than 27,000 wildland firefighters and support personnel are assigned to wildfires that have burned more than 3,200 square miles (8,288 square kilometers) nationwide, the center said.

-The Park Fire had scorched an area greater than the city of Los Angeles as of Sunday, darkening the sky with smoke and engaging thousands of firefighters.
-The blaze spanned more than 562 square miles (1,455 square kilometers) of inland Northern California.
+The Park Fire had scorched an area greater than the city of Los Angeles as of Monday, destroying more than 100 structures and threatening 4,200 more.
+The blaze spanned more than 575 square miles (1,489 square kilometers) of inland Northern California on Monday, according to CAL Fire.

+Winds and temperatures were expected to increase slightly amid a drop in humidity, officials said in an update early Monday.

-Millions of people were under air quality alerts Sunday in the northwestern U.S. and western Canada.
+Air quality alerts were issued for Monday in the northwestern U.S. and western Canada.

 The Park Fire started Wednesday, when authorities say a man pushed a burning car into a gully in Chico and then fled.
 A man accused of setting the fire was arrested Thursday and is due in court Monday.